ProjectKorra/ProjectKorraWiki/source/general/staff.rst

 Digital Team
 --------------
 The Digital Team focuses making ProjectKorra look good.
 Their main responsibilities include making videos, maintaining our wiki, and managing social media.

+If you want to join the digital team, click the link below to apply

+`Join the Digital Team! <https://projectkorra.com/join-the-team/>`_

 Wiki Maintainers
 ^^^^^^^^^^^^^^^^^^^